bernedom/bernedom.github.io/_posts/2026-01-16-encryption-at-rest.md

 if [ "${ROOTFS_A_NEEDS_SETUP}" = true ]; then
     echo "[initramfs] Rootfs_A partition ${ROOTFS_A} is not LUKS formatted.
 Setting up LUKS." set_up_luks_partition ${ROOTFS_A} "rootfs_a"
-    # this is now a bit hacky, we mount rootfsb as luks
+    # map rootfsb to copy data from it
     cryptsetup luksOpen ${ROOTFS_B} "rootfs_b" --key-file /keyfile.bin || {
         echo "[initramfs] ERROR: Failed to open LUKS partition ${ROOTFS_B}." exec /bin/sh